tilde-nlp/PIP3_2.1_MultiIntent/README.md

 ### Version 1 - Single Multi-Intent Model with Many Dense layers

-All models are joined in a single model with a common convolution layer and n dense layers with 2 units for each intent.
+All models are joined in a single model with a common convolution layer and *n* dense layers with 2 units for each intent.
 Like with the previous approach, each of the dense layers has 2 output classes - either the intent exists or not.
-Outputs of the dense layers are concatenated, thus the output size of the concatenation layer is 2 × n.
+Outputs of the dense layers are concatenated, thus the output size of the concatenation layer is 2 × *n*.
 The next Lambda layer throws out every other output leaving only those who signalize the existence of the intent.

 ![1.png](1.png)